iam-peekay/personal-website/content/posts/2019-05-25-how-is-cosmos-different-from-bitcoin-and-ethereum-part-2.md

 **Cosmos fundamentally believes that it's impossible to get everyone to agree on a single set of rules to govern a world-wide economic network.
 This is already evident in the real world where you see multiple forks of Bitcoin being created because of philosophical and political disagreement.
 Moreover, in Ethereum's case, you see a complete **[**lack of governance**](https://twitter.com/iam_preethi/status/1112776792157220864?s=20)** because stakeholders can't agree on the right form of governance, which in turn has significantly slowed the progress of development.**

-**Cosmos tries to enable interoperability among many sovereign blockchains, even if they have different governance policies.
+**Cosmos tries to solve this by enabling interoperability among many sovereign blockchains, even if they have different governance policies.
 Therefore, social scalability is one of the core value props of Cosmos.
 It give its users and developers the ultimate freedom and potential for permissionless experimentation.**

 # Thanks for taking the trip through the Cosmos (network) with me!